staticBanter/simplePass/README.md

 # Installation

-To include *simplePass* in your project follow these steps:
+To include simplePass in your project follow these steps:

 1. Download the ```simplePass``` directory.
-1. *simplePass* use AMD Module imports so in your project you will have to import simple pass like so:
+2. simplePass is built using *ESNext* Modules imports so in your project you will have to import simplePass like so:
 ```javascript
 import * as simplePass from 'yourLocalPathing/simplePass/simplePass.js'
 ```